3 Supply Chain Staffing Trends for 2021

 In this blog, we've rounded up a few key supply chain staffing trends for 2021 and beyond.

 In 2018, the warehousing and distribution space was already predicting an increased demand for workers--for example, C.B.R.E. anticipated the need for over 452 000 warehouse and distribution workers, based on a ratio of 1 worker to each new 1 000 new square feet of warehouse space.

 These existing trends only became more significant throughout 2020.
-During this unprecedented year, E-commerce and home delivery became more widely used as well as increasingly important.
+During this unprecedented year, E-commerce and home delivery became more widely used and increasingly important.
 Some sources suggest warehouse employment is now at an all-time high.
 Additionally, due to shifts in stay-at-home-advisories, demand for qualified workers is not only rising but fluctuating.

 Similarly, the e-commerce boom has also led to an increase in demand for final-mile delivery drivers.
 According to a V.P.
 Sales cited in Freightwaves' fall 2020 article Final-Mile Adapts to E-Commerce Surge and Rise in Employment, "Recruiting, hiring, training and retaining the right drivers are major factors in driving employment figures."
 They also write that even the small fleets should embrace driver training and safety compliance standards to sustain this hiring trend while ensuring driver safety ad strong customer service.
 At Routeique™, several of our clients and partners have noted this trend, and our team is hard at work on a solution that will benefit both workers and employers.